Information FOMO: The unhealthy fear of missing out on information. A method for removing misleading data for healthier models: Results

 \subsection{$1D$ Example with Gaussian Process Regression}

 As with nearly all ML tasks, we wish to predict a state, $y$, from an observed input, $x$, by approximating the underlying map, $y = f(x)$.
 Approximating this map with a surrogate model may require substantial data depending on the complexity and dimension of the input space (e.g. $x$ is multi-dimensional vector of inputs, $\mathbf{x}$).
-Figure \ref{fig:GP_True}$~a)$ presents a test function we wish to approximate: a piece-wise nonlinear function (see \S~\ref{sec:N1D}) with a linear core and nonlinear edges to emulate rare dynamical instabilities initiated at high magnitudes.
+Figure \ref{fig:GP_True}$~a)$ presents test functions we wish to approximate: a piece-wise nonlinear function of varying degrees (see \S~\ref{sec:N1D}) with a linear core and nonlinear edges to emulate rare dynamical instabilities initiated at high magnitudes (varied by nonlinear coefficient, $L=0,5,20,50$).
 The input variable, $x$, is a Gaussian random variable with mean 0 and standard deviation of 1, whose probability distribution function (PDF), $p_x$, is shown in figure \ref{fig:GP_True}~$b)$.
 We may then calculate the PDF of $y$ via standard weighted Gaussian kernel density estimators (KDE) as,

 which displays a Gaussian core and heavy tails in figure \ref{fig:GP_True}~$c)$, indicating rare and extreme events.

 In figure \ref{fig:FOMO_GP}, we test and observe training errors for 100 independent experiments for our two training approaches approximating \ref{fig:GP_True}$~a)$ with a GP surrogate model, detailed in \S~\ref{sec:GP_method}, given $n$ samples (sampled from a uniform distribution), ranging from 5-60, of observed input and output data, $\mathcal{D} = \{x_i, y_i \}_{i=1}^{n}$.
 Figures \ref{fig:FOMO_GP}~$a)$ and \ref{fig:FOMO_GP}~$c)$ present the normalized MSE and log-PDF test errors (see \S~\ref{sec:error_calc} for error calculation details), respectively, against the number of samples in standard training, while \ref{fig:FOMO_GP}~$b)$ and \ref{fig:FOMO_GP}~$d)$ report the errors versus iteration using the ``FOMO'' algorithm, described in \S~\ref{sec:Alg}.
 In each figure the median error is highlighted with shaded regions indicating the minimum and maximum errors.